 There were of course no special children's scissors.
 If we cut ourselves it was just considered to be our own fault.

 Much later, ready cut strips could be bought in shops., but the chains themselves were still handmade in my childhood.

 We made our own glue with equal parts of flour and water, stirred to a uniform consistency.
 No cooking was required.
 Then we glued the ends of a strip together, linking them round another strip to make the chain.

 There was no sticky tape.
-The paper chain were hung across the room by securing them to the picture rails with drawing pins, pinned into the horizontal top parts of the picture rails.
+The paper chains were hung across the room by securing them to the picture rails with drawing pins, pinned into the horizontal top parts of the picture rails.
 This meant that the paper chains were above head level and that the holes from the drawing pins were invisible from room level after the paper chains were taken down.

 There was always the temptation to attach the paper chains centrally where there was a central gas lamp, but this was dangerous because the heat for the flame could set the paper alight.
 An alternative was to loop them round the walls.